facebook/watchman/README.markdown

 The `is_fresh_instance` member is true if the particular clock value indicates that it was returned by a different instance of watchman, or a named cursor hasn't been seen before.
-In that case, only files that currently exist will be returned.
+In that case, only files that currently exist will be returned, and all files will have `new` set to `true`.
 Advanced users may set the input parameter `empty_on_fresh_instance` to true, in which case no files will be returned for fresh instances.

 If the `fields` member consists of a single entry, the files result will be a simple array of values; ```"fields": ["name"]``` produces: